studentX/lab2/crds/containerset/README.md

     make deploy IMG=YOUR_DOCKERHUB_USER/cs:0.0.1
     ```

-14. Rinse and repeat by deploying your Zorg CRD
+14. Rinse and repeat by deploying and verifying your Zorg CRD is working as expected.

     ```shell
     kubectl apply -f config/samples/zorg.yaml
     ```

+15. Well Done!!

 <br/>